bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

    - Output file: **`XY.M#.eestats.txt`** → shows how many reads remain at different trim lengths.

 #### 🤨 What are trim lengths?
-Sequencing read ends often have more errors, so trimming them improves quality.
-But trimming also shortens reads, which may reduce how easily they can be classified.
+The ends of sequencing reads often have more errors, so trimming them improves quality.
+But trimming also shortens reads, which may reduce how clearly they can be classified.

 The goal is to balance **quality** (fewer errors) and **length** (enough sequence for classification).

-Filtering will also remove low-quality reads in later steps, so trimming now increases the number of usable reads.
+Low-quality reads will be filtered out in later steps, so trimming now increases the number of usable reads later too.

 ### ⚙️ Usage
 This script accepts input either by **direct command-line arguments** or via a **parameter file**.